bitbutt/dotfiles/README.md

 ## Installation

-1. Clone this repository to your desired install location (e.g. `~/.dotfiles`).
+1. Run `git clone --recursive` to install this repository to your desired location (e.g. `~/.dotfiles`).
-2. Run `git submodule init && git submodule update` inside the cloned directory to automatically clone the submodule dependencies.
 2. Copy the example configuration file `.dotfiles.conf` to your home directory and edit the `DOTFILES` array to only inlude the dotfiles you want to install.
+3. Run `./bootstrap.sh install` to create symbolic links to the dotfiles.
+Existing files will be skipped.
-3. Optional: Run `./bootstrap.sh clean` to remove any pre-existing symbolic links with names matching the dotfiles in `.dotfiles.conf` from your local environment.
-Regular files will not be modified or deleted.
+4. Run `./bootstrap.sh clean` to remove any symbolic links with names matching the dotfiles in `.dotfiles.conf` from your local environment.
+Regular files will be skipped.
-4. Run `./bootstrap.sh install` to create symbolic links to the dotfiles.
-If a file/link already exists, the file/link will be skipped.

 ## (Un)license

-These files are released into the public domain under the terms of [The Unlicense](https://raw.githubusercontent.com/bitbutt/dotfiles/master/UNLICENSE).
+These files are released into the public domain under the terms of [The Unlicense](https://raw.githubusercontent.com/bytebutt/dotfiles/master/UNLICENSE).